|

 cities would be impossible.
 What occurs at the level of the individual

 also occurs at the level of the group.
-Mutual accommodation is the rule,
+Mutual accommodation is the

-the market is a
+For many economists, the market is a

 primordial fact, not requiring any particular explanation.